opencontainers/runtime-tools/runtime.md

 ### start

-Starts a container from a bundle directory.
+Start a container from a bundle directory.
 It operates by default on the `config.json` and `runtime.json` in the current directory.

 * *Options*